Get all the latest data for Cluj-Napoca

 How do I confirm there are no liens in Cluj-Napoca right now?

-The standard way to confirm there are no liens or encumbrances in Cluj-Napoca is to obtain a fresh Land Book extract from ANCPI, which lists all mortgages, seizures, rights of use, and other burdens registered against the property.
+The standard way to confirm there are no liens in Cluj-Napoca is to order a fresh land-book extract and have the notary and lawyer review all registered charges.

 How do I check zoning and permitted use in Cluj-Napoca right now?